A new submission from Amanda C. inspired me to re-post this set of images from 2009.

 Emanuelle, who took the photo and submitted it, says it’s the only time she can remember that she’s seen a silhouette figure like this with a kid where the figure isn’t clearly marked as female.
 We’ve a fun collection of traffic lights featuring female stick figures.

-We’d love to collect more examples!Lisa Wade is a professor of sociology at Occidental College.
+We’d love to collect more examples!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.